JetBrains/intellij-sdk-docs/topics/tutorials/framework.md

         public void addSupport(@NotNull Module module,
                                @NotNull ModifiableRootModel model,
                                @NotNull ModifiableModelsProvider provider) {
-          // This is the place to set up a library, generate a specific file, etc
+          // This is the place to set up a library, generate a specific file,
           // and actually add framework support to a module.
         }
       };